RadicallyOpen/RadicallyOpen/contact.markdown

 ### Let us contact you

-If you would like us to contact you regarding RO-DBT or forthcoming training events, please complete the form below:
+If you would like us to contact you regarding RODBT or forthcoming training events, please complete the form below: